jaredraycoleman/Southaven/DM Notes/Balandel/Balandel Arc Overview.md

 - Meanwhile in [[Southaven]],

 - The man the party saved from Granny Louise in [[Session 14 - Oaths in the Wild]] is *Calenhir Sylvenblade*, owner of The Silver Bark Armory in [[Balandel#Shopping District|Balandel's Shopping District]].
-He and his wife, who died at Granny Louise's Shack, went to visit her upon recommendation from a hooded false druid of [[The Circle of Verdant Flame]] who claimed to believe the daughter might be a dreamer, what the elves call rare gifted people who have cryptic visions of the future.
+He and his wife, who died at Granny Louise's Shack, went to visit her upon recommendation from a hooded false druid of [[Circle of Verdant Flame]] who claimed to believe the daughter might be a dreamer, what the elves call rare gifted people who have cryptic visions of the future.
 The girl will tell the party the [[Prophecy of the Wild Spark]].